ibi-group/datatools-server/jmeter/README.md

 ### Fetch Test Plan Mode Script Steps

-This section is ran under the `fetch` test plan mode or for a feed marked for fetching in the batch csv file.
+This section is run under the `fetch` test plan mode or for a feed marked for fetching in the batch csv file.

 1. Create Project
 1. Create Feedsource